dennisgan/dapaas.github.io/faq.md

 Yes, draft documentation is available [here](/documentation/).
 Documentation will be further improved in the upcoming period.

-For background materials on technical aspects related to DataGraft you can check out the [DaPaaS technical reports] (http://project.dapaas.eu/dapaas-reports).
+For background materials on technical aspects related to DataGraft you can check out the [DaPaaS technical reports](http://project.dapaas.eu/dapaas-reports).
 Useful presentations can be found [here](http://www.slideshare.net/dapaasproject/datagraft-dataasaservice-for-open-data) and  [here](http://www.slideshare.net/ruleml2012/industryruleml2015-datagraft).

 #### I am a developer and interested to transform and host my transformations and data  with DataGraft.
 Do I have API access to DataGraft capabilities?